bmad-sim/GTPSA.jl/docs/src/index.md

 ```
 This print function will be rewritten.

-For more creating more detailed TPSAs, see:
+For creating more detailed TPSAs, see:

 ```@contents
 Pages =